General Info – summary

 Tree

-This plant is a shrub or small evergreen Tree.
+This plant is a shrub or may be a small evergreen Tree.
 It is up to 4m high and is usually more or less the same width.
+The Branches often hairy.
 The plant is usually densely twiggy, and a non-toxic white Latex is present.
 The initially green (photo 1021) and smooth Bark becomes greyish and wrinkled (photo 1024).
-Sharp, smooth, woody, stout, and equal paired Y-shaped, opposite Spines are present (photo 1021).
+Sharp, smooth, woody, stout, and equal paired Y-shaped, once or twice forked Spines are usually present (photo 1021).
 The initially green and the persistent spines arise at the apex of shoots.
-They turn brown (photo 929 under Leaves) and are up to 4,5cm long.
+The long lasting spines turn brown (photo 929 under Leaves) and are up to 4,5cm long.

 Leaves

 The hairless, opposite and often leathery Leaves are simple (have a single blade which may have incisions that are not deep enough to divide the blade into leaflets).
 They are ovate to circular and up to 8 x 4cm.
 The Apex is broadly tapering to rounded and may have a sharp tip.
 The Base is square, rounded or lobed.
-The Blade is dark, shiny green above and less so below (photo 929).
+The Blade is dark, shiny green above (photo 929) and less so below.
 Up to 8 pairs of Lateral veins are slightly visible below.
-The rolled under Margin is entire (with a continuous margin, not in any way indented).
+The rolled under Margin is smooth and entire (with a continuous margin, not in any way indented).
 The Petiole (leaf stalk) is up to 3+ mm long with a grooved upper surface.

 Flowers

-The white to pinkish, sweetly scented Flowers occur towards the ends of branchlets and appear conspicuous against the impressive dark green leaves.
+The white to pinkish, sweetly scented Flowers occur towards the ends of branchlets and appear conspicuous against the impressive dark green leaves (photo 1014).
 The bisexual flowers are up to 11mm long and actinomorphic (Regular, symmetrical.
 Flowers are vertically divisible into similar halves by more than 1 plane passing through the axis).
-Each flower (and fruit) has a short Pedicel (stalk of a single flower).
+Each flower has a short Pedicel (stalk of a single flower).
+This becomes more evident in the fruit.
 The Calyx has 5 small Sepal lobes that are divided almost to the base.
-The Corolla has 5 Petals with a slender, cylindrical tube – up 10mm long.
+The relatively long (up 10mm) Corolla has 5 Petals with a slender, cylindrical tube.
 The 5 attached lobes are longer than the tube, each being up to 6mm long and less wide.
-Lobes are imbricate (having regularly arranged, overlapping edges, as roof tiles) and overlap each other to the left.
+Lobes are imbricate (having regularly arranged, overlapping edges, as roof tiles) and here they overlap each other to the left.
 This is easier to appreciate in the adjacent picture of Frangipani (Genus Pulmeria – photo – o7).
-Both these flowers are in the same family (Apocynaceae) and will rotate counter clockwise if a loosely held, picked flower is blown on from the top.
+Both these flowers are in the same family (Apocynaceae) and will rotate counter clockwise if a loosely held picked flower is blown on from the top.
 The Carissa petals are hairy within.
 A disc (a more or less fleshy or elevated development of the receptacle) is absent.
 The linear-oblong Stamens are enclosed in the widened part of corolla tube and the short Filaments are slender.
 The Anthers are 4-locular (containing 4 chambers).
-The superior, entire Ovary contains 2 locules.
+The superior, entire Ovary contains 2 locules (locule – cavity within an organ i.e. ovary, anther or fruit).
 The Style has a single truncate Stigma.
 Flowers and fruit often occur together.
-(Aug-Jan).
+(Aug-Mar).

 Fruit

 The almost spherical to oblong Fruit is a Berry (pulpy, indehiscent fruit like a grape or tomato).
-The berry is up to 1,5 x 0,6cm.
-The thinly skinned fruit turns from green to a glossy red when mature.
+This edible, tasty berry is up to 1,5 x 0,6cm.
+The thinly skinned fruit turns from green to an attractive glossy red when mature.
 Fruit and flowers may be visible at the same time.
 The 1-2 Seeds in each berry are flat and irregularly shaped.
 (Jan-Jun).

 Distribution & Ecology

-This plant occurs naturally in hot, dry areas like the bushveld, in coastal scrub and from low to medium altitude.
+This plant is Not endemic to South Africa.
+It occurs naturally in hot, dry areas like the bushveld, in coastal scrub and from low to medium altitude.
 This plant grows well in both sun and shade.
-In South Africa, it occurs in the Western Cape, Eastern Cape, KwaZulu-Natal, Gauteng, Mpumalanga, North West and Limpopo.
+In South Africa, it occurs in the Western Cape, Eastern Cape, Eastern Free State, KwaZulu-Natal, Gauteng, Mpumalanga, North West and Limpopo.
 It also occurs in siSwati (Swaziland), central and slightly northern Mozambique, Botswana, Namibia and northwards.
 The Flowers attract butterflies as well as other Insects.
 These, in turn, attract Birds.
 Game browse the Leaves.
 The leaves are one of the food plants for the Emperor Moth (Cirina forda) but its main food plant is Burkea africana.
 The Common Hawk moth (Nephele comma) feeds on these leaves as well as leaves of other Carissa species.
 This plant differs from Cassinopsis ilicifolia, which has single thorns and no latex.

 Ethnobotany

-This-fast growing plant can survive in a coastal environment.
+This-fast growing plant can survive in a coastal environment – including windy areas.
 It can be cultivated from seeds.
 Plant seedlings about 1m apart to generate an evergreen barrier.
 They grow best in areas where the winters are mild.
-They can develop into an excellent protective hedge.
-Prostrate varieties are available.
+Growth is slower in areas that have cold winters.
+They can develop into an excellent, wind resistant, protective hedge.
 The tasty Fruits (including the milky sap) are edible and used to make good jam and jelly.
+The fruit outer layer is delicate and fruit should be carefully collected.
 Local medicine makes use of the roots.

 References